ilyausorov/mta-gtfs/README.md

 - Updated data in `lib/data/gtfs` folder using the `update_gtfs.sh` script.
 RUN IT REGUARLY folks, perhaps cron it on your server!
 - Updated the `parseObj` method in `lib/utils/index` to conform to the new data model for trips
 - Updated the `schedule` method in `lib/mta.js` to confirm to the new data model for trips
+- Updated to new MTA API (https://api.mta.info/#/landing), which now uses new feed_ids

 ## Usage